GenericMappingTools/gmt/doc/rst/source/supplements/gsfml/fzmapper.rst

 map view, with the prefix used previously as "traces", using a 9 inch wide Mercator, and only label every other profile, try::

-    fzmapper -Ttraces -W9i -L2 -Fguides.xy -S -V -A
+    fzmapper -Ttraces -W9i -L2 -Fguides.txt -S -V -A

-where we use the original digitized FZ locations guides.xy, choosing to annotate every other profile.
+where we use the original digitized FZ locations guides.txt, choosing to annotate every other profile.
 The final map will be named *prefix*\ _map.pdf.
 For cross-section profiles, see :doc:`fzprofiler`.